yagmurs/AzureStackHCIonAzure/readme.md

 & "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" https://wac
 ```

 Highly recommended to run following Powershell code to overcome possible kerberos related configuration issues.
-Following code pre-stage computer accounts and delegate Windows Admin Center computer and also allow Full control access for Cluster CNO on the new OU.
+Following code creates new OU, pre-stage computer accounts and delegate all computers in the OU to Windows Admin Center computer and also allow set Full control access to Cluster CNO on the new OU.

 ```powershell